 How to Remove/Fix Malware From Your Windows PC

-Here is a step-by-step guide for doing this:
+Here is a step-by-step guide for checking out if it's malware:

 1. Go Into Safe Mode

 Malware removal begins in Safe Mode.
-Before you do anything, you should first disconnect your computer from the internet and don’t reconnect until you are ready to get your machine clean.
-This helps to prevent any existing malware from spreading.
+Before you do anything, first disconnect your computer from the internet and don’t reconnect until you are ready to get your machine clean.
+This helps prevent any existing malware from spreading.

-If you think that your computer might have a malware issue, boot your computer into Safe Mode.
-When in this mode, only the programs and services that are completely necessary are loaded when Windows starts.
-When you enter into this mode, malware won’t load.
-This is important because it allows the files to be removed much easier since they are not active and running.
+When in Safe Mode, only the programs and services that are completely necessary will load when Windows starts.
+Once you enter this mode, any malware won’t load.
+This is important because it allows the files to be removed much easier when they are not active and running.

-Many people notice that their PCs run faster when in Safe Mode.
-If yours does, it might indicate that your system is, indeed, infected with malware.
-It could also mean that you have a lot of programs starting up when Windows starts.
+Many people notice their PCs run faster when in Safe Mode.
+If yours does, it might indicate your system is, indeed, infected with malware.
+It could also mean you have a lot of programs that are not malware starting up when Windows starts.

 2. Delete Your Temporary Files

-Once you are safely in Safe Mode, you should scan your computer for viruses.
-However, before you do that, you should make sure that you delete your temporary files.
+Once you are safely in Safe Mode, scan your computer for viruses.
+However, before you do that, make sure to delete your temporary files using the Disk Cleanup program.
 This helps the virus scanning process go faster, it frees up space on your drive, and might even get rid of malware.
-You should do this by using the Disk Cleanup program.
 In Windows 10, you can type “Disk Cleanup” into the search bar.
-You can also press Start and then select “Disk Cleanup.”
+Or press "Start" and then select “Disk Cleanup.”

 3. Use a Good Antivirus Program